Gaganpreet-rrc/python-banking-system/README.md

 Assignment - 04: This is module 4 Assignment which is based on Programming Paradigms.

+Assignment - 05: This is Module 5 Assignment which is based on Algorithms, Help Files and Distribution.

 ## Encapsulation
 [use this section to explain how Encapsulation was achieved in the BankAccount class.]